cdrage/containerfiles/README.md

  * This is good for situations like cloud providers, usb sticks, etc.

  **GPU:**
  * Want GPU?
-Change the FROM to `git.k8s.land/cdrage/bootc-nvidia-base-fedora` / see `bootc-nvidia-base-fedora` folder for more details.
+Change the FROM to `git.k8s.land/cdrage/bootc-nvidia-base-centos` / see `bootc-nvidia-base-centos` folder for more details.
  * GPU drivers will be built + loaded on each boot.
  * This README is outside of the scope of **how** to use GPU with k3s, but view the k3s advanced docs for more information: https://docs.k3s.io/advanced#nvidia-container-runtime-support read it thoroughly as you WILL need nvidia-device-plugin installed and modified to ensure it has runtimeClassName set.